xixiaofinland/afmt/docs/configuration.md

 controls the logical indentation width; with tabs, it is the number of columns represented by each indentation level.
 Line wrapping uses that logical width when applying `max_width`. `indent_size` must be between 1 and 256; values outside that range are rejected as a configuration error.
+To keep deeply nested input safe, afmt also caps the indentation materialized on any one line at 256 columns.

 `javadoc_star_column` controls only the leading star on continuation lines in Javadoc (`/** ... */`) comments: